-Thanks to a paternalistic approach, in which business leaders treat their employees like an extended family (in many cases employees are family, with many following in their parents or grandparents footsteps), the construction industry in North America has benefitted from an extremely loyal workforce where a minimum of 15 years’ experience is not uncommon.
-But in a decade of exponential change and disruption, is loyalty enough?
+Thanks to a paternalistic approach where business leaders treat their employees like an extended family, the construction industry has benefitted from an extremely loyal workforce.
+A minimum of 15 years’ experience in the field is not uncommon.
+In many cases, employees are family, with many following in their parents or grandparents footsteps.
+But, in a decade of exponential change and disruption, is loyalty enough?

 Academics have described paternalistic leadership as “a dominant authoritative personality who acts as a matriarch or patriarch and treats partners and employees like they are members of large extended families.
 In turn, the leaders expect trust, obedience and loyalty from the employees.”.

-The benefits of a paternalistic model can be plentiful.
-A focus on employee welfare means decisions tend to favour the happiness of its workers, with redundancies and job losses avoided.
+The benefits of this paternal model can be plentiful.
+A focus on employee welfare means decisions tend to favour the happiness of its workers, with redundancies and job losses avoided - which is cost effective in itself.
 All of this has a huge impact on employee satisfaction.
 Employees feel valued, resulting in a motivated and loyal workforce.

 I recently discussed this topic with President & CEO from Gilbane Building Company, Mike McKelvy.
 Mike noted, “Sometimes we need to acknowledge that the C-Suite doesn’t always know best”.
 The key, he argues is creating opportunities for employees to share their thoughts and ideas “without fear of being criticised of chastised for coming up with a different view”.